inversify/InversifyJS/wiki/transitive_bindings.md

 # Transitive bindings

-A transitive type binding allows as to declare a type binding that is resolved by a prviously declared type binding.
+A transitive type binding allows as to declare a type binding that is resolved by a previously declared type binding.

 A transitive binding can be declared using the `toService` method: